South Sudan Map

 South Sudan Elevation Map

 South Sudan is a mix of plains, plateaus, and mountains.
 The central region is mostly flat with vast swampland like the Sudd formed by the White Nile Baḥr al-Jabal section.
 But the country contains highland areas, especially around its periphery.
-For example, the Ironstone Plateau straddles its western border with the Central Africa Republic.
+For example, the Ironstone Plateau straddles its western border with the Central African Republic.